What is EC? It's gentle, gradual baby potty training!

-EC (also called Natural Infant Hygiene or Infant Potty Training) may sound strange to a Westerner who is hearing the concept for the first time, but it is a common practice in many countries.
+EC (also called Natural Infant Hygiene, Infant Potty Training, or Baby Led Potty Training) may sound strange to a Westerner who is hearing the concept for the first time, but it is a common practice in many countries.
 Have you ever wondered what people did before diapers were invented?

 When I first read about EC, I was a bit skeptical, and wanted to try it for myself.
 I learned two pieces of information that made me realize EC was worth a try: (1) even newborn babies are aware of their need to eliminate, and (2) babies prefer not to soil themselves.
 So, if my baby knew when he was about to pee, and could somehow let me know, we could catch the pee in a potty!
 I started practicing EC with my son when he was about one-month-old, and low and behold, it worked!
 I would remove my son's diaper, hold him over a little potty, make the cue sound "psss" and he would pee!